-This is a Traditional Japanese Textile process called ''KATAZOME''.
+KATAZOME is a Traditional Japanese Textile process’s name.

 I start with a handcut stencil by free hand, presses rice paste through it to make a resist (similar to batik), and then dyed the cloth using Indigo.

 Please don't copy images of ANY of my art.

 Ryukyu-Bingata is from the Japanese South Island of OKINAWA.
 It is a traditional technique for making KIMONOS.

 1. I make a hand-cut stencil.

 2. I press rice paste through the stencil onto the cloth.

 3. I paint three layers of various colors by hand.

 4. After a few days, I wash out the rice paste and drip dry the cloth.

 There are very many process to make my art.
 Though I work alone, often in Japanese textile communities people will work together, each person specializing in one part of the traditional process.